2024-25 Edition

 (Design units: 3)

-Prerequisite: PHYS 7E or PHYS 3C
+Prerequisite: PHYSICS 7E or PHYSICS 3C

 Restriction: Biomedical Engineering Majors have first consideration for enrollment.
 Biomedical Engr: Premedical Majors have first consideration for enrollment.